-Default Setting = Enterprise, Recommended Setting = Small Business c.
-Select Return to previous menu.
+Default Setting = Enterprise, Recommended Setting = Small Business

 This option is a toggle, and the next time you access it you are prompted with the opposite setting.

 Notice that the Setup and Configuration option is no longer available once the system is in Small Business mode.
 This option is only used in Enterprise Mode.